DataDog/documentation/content/en/partners/sales-enablement.md

     -  Customers and Personas
     -  Elevator pitch training

-Now that you have the idea of Datadog basics, you should get your Demo Certification.
+Once you have the idea of the Datadog basics, you should get your Demo Certification.

 {{<img src="partners/portal_demo_go.png" alt="Partner Portal Demo Certification" style="width:100%;">}}